guillaumebrunerie/Chromiarch-OS/README.md

     (co) # ssh username@myarchlinuxcomputer tar cz -C ~/archroot . | tar xzv -C /tmp/ARCH .

-You can now test your new chroot:
+You can now enter your new chroot and look around to see if everything looks fine:

     (co) # mount -o bind /dev /tmp/ARCH/dev   # We want the device nodes (co) # mount -t proc proc /tmp/ARCH/proc  # We want informations about the processes